zorani/RaspPiNexmonScripts/README.md

 I've automated that process with a script that you can run on the following RasPi models

 -Pi Zero W (Hardware revision 9000c1)
+ Note: You must have a second WiFi dongle attached to connect you to the internet.

 -Pi Model 3B (Hardware revision a02082, a22082  & a32082)